typhoon-data-org/typhoon-orchestrator/README.md

   write_data:
     function: typhoon.filesystem.write_data     # Previously defined function
     config:
-      conn_id: s3_data_lake     # This can point to a Local Storage Hook in dev if you wish
+      hook: $HOOK.s3_data_lake     # This can point to a Local Storage Hook in dev if you wish
 ```

 Notice how this function can be used in any DAG that needs to write to S3, no matter the source of the data.
 Contrast that to airflow where in [contrib/operators/](https://github.com/apache/airflow/tree/master/airflow/operators) we have a hive_to_druid operator, hive_to_mysql, hive_to_samba, mssql_to_hive, mysql_to_hive and so on.
 You get the idea of the NxM complexity of defining operators that we discussed earlier.